Nutrivurv/nutrivurv-be/README.md

 - Update the README.md with details of changes to the interface, including new plist variables, exposed ports, useful file locations and container parameters.

 - Ensure that your code conforms to our existing code conventions and test coverage.

+- Ensure that your code coforms to code style guide lines by linting your code.

 - Include the relevant issue number, if applicable.